DarkQuestCosmology/dark_emulator_public/docs/source/index.rst

 Dark Emulator's documentation
 =====================================

-Dark emulator is a cosmology code for calculating summary statistics of large scale structure, which enables fast and accurate computations of halo clustering quantities, the halo mass function, halo-matter cross-correlation, and halo auto-correlation as a function of halo masses, redshift, separations and cosmological models.
+Dark emulator is a cosmology code for calculating summary statistics of large scale structure constracted as a part of Dark Quest Project (https://darkquestcosmology.github.io/).
+The "dark_emulator" python package enables fast and accurate computations of halo clustering quantities.
+The current version supports the halo mass function, halo-matter cross-correlation, and halo auto-correlation as a function of halo masses, redshift, separations and cosmological models.

 See the :doc:`tutorial` for an introductory set of examples of how to use the DarkEmulator package.